w5xd/NyeVikingPowerMonitor/README.md

 This signal path is used for best resolution at low RF power up until the digitized voltage exceeds the 5V maximum at the ADC.
-The 100K resistor limits current under high power signals which can range up to about 15V for this coupler, or 26V for the OEM coupler.
+The 100K resistor limits current under high power signals which can range up to about 15V for this coupler, or 26V for the OEM 3000W coupler.
 The same signal is voltage divided into a second ADC input channel, with the divider set to be enough to bring the highest measureable power (3000W) down below the 5V maximum that can be digitized in this Arduino circuit.
-The program in the sketch tries the undivided voltage first, notes if it is maxed out (or close) and tries again with the divided input.
-This strategy gives good low power resolution while still accommodating 3000W without overflowing the ADC.
+The program in the sketch tries the undivided voltage first, notes if it is maxed out and tries again with the divided input.
+This allocation of two ADC pins for each power input gives good low power resolution while still accommodating 3000W without overflowing the ADC.
 </p>

-<h2>How the Console gets DC Power</h2>
+<h2>Console DC Power</h2>
 <p>The DC power supply design here has one, but only one, important similarity to the OEM design: it can
-accept external DC input at (about) 12VDC, or seamlessly switchover to battery power when external DC is not present.
+accept external DC input at (about) 12VDC, and seamlessly switchover to battery power when external DC is not present.
 The OEM design included four rechargable NiCad AA cells which served not only as the battery power source, but also as the voltage regulator to convert the 12VDC input to regulated ~5VDC on its PCB circuits.</p>